open/close all folders

-Disc One Nuke: The Unofficial Patch allows to find the killer's axe hidden in one of the rooms, which is very powerful.
+- Disc One Nuke: The Unofficial Patch allows to find the killer's axe hidden in one of the rooms, which is very powerful.
 This weapon can normally not be acquired before Dowtown (Fat Larry sells them).

-Laughing Mad: Once he confronts you in the warehouse, he laughs a lot.
+- Laughing Mad: Once he confronts you in the warehouse, he laughs a lot.

-Meaningful Name: His name comes from the Smooth Hammerhead Shark (Sphyrna Zygaena).
+- Meaningful Name: His name comes from the Smooth Hammerhead Shark (Sphyrna Zygaena).

+- One-Winged Angel: As soon as the battle begins he sheds his puny human form and takes his Warform.
+This also is very typical for Rokea, who prefer their Warforms outside of absolute necessity.
 In fact, given that he's first encountered in a Masquerade zone, as opposed to Elysium, it's very possible to just knife him in his puny human form if you figure out who he is early enough.

-Psycho for Hire: He kills people for money, and pretending you want to hire him is part of how you lure him out.
+- Psycho for Hire: He kills people for money, and pretending you want to hire him is part of how you lure him out.
 It's implied he actually took a contract on you, and that he was luring you out.